DECCA inner bags

 Innerbag No 7

 Decca took the mono/stereo hole on the sleeve in use 1968 and on the same time they had to change the bag design so that either a blue or a red part on the bag would be visible through the hole.
-The bag followed the same colour code as on the labels, red for mono and blue for stereo.
-Most of the bags have non boxed label vinyls in them.
+The bag followed the same color code as on the labels, red for mono and blue for stereo.
+Most of the bags were used with non boxed label vinyls.

 Innerbag No 7b

 Here is the octagonal version of the same bag used in original Through The Past Darkly.
 The LP was issued in both Mono and Stereo versions.